How does information on the net benefits of college affect the demand for higher education in a developing country? – Bogotá, Colombia (2013)

 Leonardo Bonilla, Nicolas Bottan, and I received a research grant from the Department of Economics at the University of Illinois to study whether providing information on the benefits and costs of college to Colombian students affects their higher education enrollment choices.
 Recent research has shown that imperfect information and incorrect beliefs may affect how individuals make educational choices, especially among the poor.
 We test the relevance of this problem for public school students deciding whether to attend college in Bogotá, Colombia.

 Our results show that providing information on the benefits and costs of college does not raise higher education enrollment rates among public school students in Colombia.
-It does, however, induce some students to attend more selective universities (Note: this version is from March 2016 and is currently undergoing some changes).
+It does, however, induce some students to attend more selective universities.